frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

 One significant point in favour of *edewata*'s variation is that administrators can continue to manage profiles in the way they are used to, i.e. editing them directly.
-The ``pki profile edit`` CLI is deemed to be a sufficient mitigation.
+The ``pki ca-profile-edit`` CLI is deemed to be a sufficient mitigation.

 Due to the rejection of automatic updates to default profiles (see below), which was the primary motivation for the files/LDAP hybrid